rochiecuevas/WeatherPy/README.md

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_hum_20181014.png)<br>
 Fig. 3.
 Humidity (%) across latitudes.<br><br>

+There was no noticeable pattern between cloudiness and latitude.

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_cloud_20181014.png)<br>
 Fig. 4.
 Cloudiness (%) across latitudes.
-Data retrieved from OpenWeatherMap API on 2018-10-14.
+Data retrieved from OpenWeatherMap API on 2018-10-14.<br><br>

+Wind speeds indicate that there were no active typhoons or hurricanes in the randomly selected cities because the wind speed records were below [74 mph](https://www.nhc.noaa.gov/aboutsshws.php).
+On the other hand, winds had more uniform speeds in cities located near the Equator and the speeds became more varied the farther north or south the cities were.
+In the Southern Hemisphere, the area between 40 and 50° latitude is known as the ["Roaring Forties"](https://oceanservice.noaa.gov/facts/roaring-forties.html)

 ![alt text](https://github.com/rochiecuevas/WeatherPy/blob/master/Images/lat_wind_20181014.png)<br>
 Fig. 5.
 Wind speed (mph) across latitudes.
 Data retrieved from OpenWeatherMap API on 2018-10-14.